awawa-dev/HyperHDR/README.md

 ### Dedicated HDR LUT tables for USB grabbers

-You can create your own calibrated LUT table using latest HyperHDR or use LUT dedicated for MS2109 clones, Navy U3, Ezcap 269, Ezcap 320, Ezcap 321, Ezcap 331, AV Access 4KVC00 (you can find them in the HyperHDR [release](https://github.com/awawa-dev/HyperHDR/releases/latest) section).
+You can create your own calibrated LUT table using latest HyperHDR or use LUT dedicated for MS2109 clones, Navy U3, Ezcap 269, Ezcap 320, Ezcap 321, Ezcap 331, AV Access 4KVC00, Elgato HD60X (you can find them in the HyperHDR [release](https://github.com/awawa-dev/HyperHDR/releases/latest) section).
 Why is it worth using them?
 [USB grabbers HDR to SDR quality review](https://www.hyperhdr.eu/2022/04/usb-grabbers-hdr-to-sdr-quality-test.html)

 ### FAQ: